ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

 Running this should continuously rotate the coin in the air.
 Shiny!

-!!! note "If your coin is halfway into the ground, select the Manticoin template and drag it upwards in the world--or to wherever you like!"
+!!! tip "If your coin is halfway into the ground, select the Manticoin template and drag it upwards in the world--or to wherever you like!"

 Okay, so what did we just do?